JeremyTCD/Mimo/examples/blog/src/content/articles/articleWithTextSnippets.md

 ---
-jtcd.pageDescription: This is an example of an article with text snippets. jtcd.pageTitle: Article with Text Snippets jtcd.date: 07/12/2016
+jtcd_pageDescription: This is an example of an article with text snippets.
+jtcd_pageTitle: Article with Text Snippets
+jtcd_date: 07/12/2016
 ---

 # Article with Text Snippets